 Struggles for Freedom: Southern Africa was originally produced by Aluka, an international, collaborative initiative formed to build an online digital library of scholarly resources from and about Africa.
 In 2008, Aluka became part of JSTOR.

 The name “Aluka” was derived from a Zulu word meaning “to weave,” reflecting its original commitment to connecting resources and scholars from around the world.
-Foundation funding for Aluka has come from the Andrew W. Mellon Foundation and the Arcadia Fund.
+Foundation funding for Aluka has come from the Mellon Foundation and the Arcadia Fund.